-In Dear Maude, Emily is from St. Helens, a rural town just outside Portland, Oregon.
+In Dear Maude, Book 1 of The Dear Maude Trilogy, the protagonist, Emily Stanton, is from St. Helens, a rural town just outside Portland, Oregon.
 If you check out a map, St. Helens is approximately 29 miles Northwest of Portland or about a 45-minute drive (speed zones, traffic, yep).

 It was named for its view of Mt.
 St. Helens, which is across the Columbia River and a few hours north in Washington State.